VLC Fusion: Vision-Language Conditioned Sensor Fusion for Robust Object Detection: Experiments

 \textbf{Fusion SSD and Variations:} The base Fusion SSD architecture concatenates feature maps from both modalities and applies convolution to reduce them to the appropriate dimensions before passing them to the detection head.
 In the self-attention variant, an additional attention module is applied after the convolution step to re-weight features based on their importance.

-\textbf{RGB-X:} In this approach, feature maps from both modalities are concatenated and passed through a Convolutional Block Attention Module (CBAM).
-CBAM first applies channel attention by feeding global average-pooled and max-pooled descriptors through a shared two-layer MLP.
-This is followed by spatial attention, computed using a $7\times7$ convolution over the concatenated channel-wise max and average maps.
+\textbf{RGB-X:} In this approach, feature maps are concatenated and processed using CBAM, which applies channel attention followed by spatial attention to refine the fused representation.
 This two-step attention mechanism adaptively emphasizes both the most informative channels and spatial regions.
-After attention is applied, the features are passed through a series of convolutional layers to align the dimensions with the detection head.
+The refined feature map is then passed through convolutional layers to align its dimensionality with the detection head.

 \textbf{Learnable Align:} We also evaluated Learnable Align, where a lightweight cross-attention block is used to fuse features from the two modalities.
 In this method, each spatial cell in one modality’s feature map is treated as a query, while the corresponding features from the other modality serve as keys and values.
 This end-to-end attention mechanism enables the model to align and highlight the most relevant information across modalities.